pcarrier/blog/posts/form2mail.md

 Here is today's design; I welcome feedback and suggestions.

-In my site's HTML, I could add a form like:
+In my site's HTML, I can add a form like:

 ```html
 <form action="/contact" method="POST" enctype="multipart/form-data">